ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow/old-status-and-plan.md

 ### Step 2

-We reorganise the the way source locations are stored, by moving from the current alternating design to a direct style (as discussed in the Summer of Haskell project).
+We reorganise the way source locations are stored, by moving from the current alternating design to a direct style (as discussed in the Summer of Haskell project).

 It will give us a cleaner parser (design/code wise), and speed ups.